ifabfoundation/AIND/README.md

 ## Repository Description

-This repository contains the codes for the AIND project, organized across different workpages.
+This repository contains the code scripts for the AIND project, organized across different workpages.
 It is divided into three main folders, each corresponding to a specific workpage:

 - **WP2**: Datalake Building
 - **WP3**: Neurodegenerative Disease Modelling
 - **WP4**: Predictive A.I.
 Algorithms

-## Project Objectives
+## Project Goals

 ### Primary Objective